Skip to content

 • AIA::ChatProcessorService - Interactive chat session management

-• AIA::DirectiveProcessor - Processes embedded directives (//command params)
+• AIA::DirectiveProcessor - Processes embedded directives (/command params)

-• AIA::RubyLLMAdapter - Interfaces with the ruby_llm gem for AI model communication
+• AIA::RubyLLMAdapter - Interfaces with the ruby_llm gem for AI model communication (manages conversation history via RubyLLM's Chat.@messages)

 • AIA::ShellCommandExecutor - Executes shell commands safely within prompts